AlanBuric/distribunity-api/README.md

 ```
 docker compose up database
 ```
+2. Configure in .env `PGHOST=localhost`

+The PostgreSQL database will be running in a Docker container, and so the server needs to connect to it through your host machine's own network.

-2. Start the server locally:
+3. Start the server locally:

 ```
 npm run dev